colinrozzi/git-server/ARCHITECTURE.md

-# Git Server Architecture
+# Git Server Actor Architecture

 ## Overview

-This document explains the architecture of the Git Server Actor, helping new contributors understand how the components work together to create a WebAssembly-based git remote server.
+This document explains the architecture of the Git Server Actor, which implements the Git Dumb HTTP Protocol as a WebAssembly component running in the Theater actor system.

 ## System Architecture